j-silv/Gyro-controlled-RGB/README.md

-# Hide-and-seek
+# Gyro-controlled-RGB
-Code for Hide-and-seek device
+Here you will find the source code for my gyro-controlled RGB sphere!